sciencepark-coderdojo/sciencepark-coderdojo.github.io/_pages/about.md

 ## Volunteers

 **Norbert Naskov, Nicholas Chen and Jamie Davidson** are the main Organizers of this Dojo.
 They run each event, prepare the exercises and the games.

+[Jamie](https://github.com/JamieDavidson) is currently a professional software engineer from Cambridge.
+Before working as a software engineer, he was Master of Programming at HackLab UK where he created and ran workshops for programming and game design.
+When he's not at work, Jamie can be found working on one of his many hobby projects.
+From large scale applications to small side projects running on the Raspberry Pi, Jamie is constantly looking for new challenges and interesting topics to research.
+He's currently pursuing an interest in data analysis and pattern recognition, and is working to improve his skills at technical writing.

 ## Sponsors